-The best price found from United States to Venice is on July 10th, 2017, travelling with Condor.
+The best price found from United States to Venice is on April 11th, 2019, travelling with Frontier Airlines.
 See more options, compare prices and book: search flights.

-Most flights to Venice fly in to Marco Polo airport, 12km outside Venice, east of Mestre.
-Ryanair and some other budget airlines also use Treviso Airport, about 5km southwest of Treviso and a 30km, one-hour drive from Venice.
+Most flights to Venice fly in to Marco Polo Airport, 12km outside Venice, east of Mestre.
+Ryanair and some other budget airlines also use Treviso Airport, about 4km southwest of Treviso and a 26km, one-hour drive from Venice.

-Alilaguna operates four water-taxi lines that link the airport with various parts of Venice at a cost of €8 to Murano and €15 to all other landing stages.
-Discounted fares are available online and at www.veneziaunica.it.
+Alilaguna operates four water shuttles that link the airport with various parts of Venice at a cost of €8 to Murano and €15 to all other landing stages.
 Passengers are permitted one suitcase and one piece of hand luggage.
 All further bags are charged at €3 per piece.
-It takes approximately 1¼ hours to reach Piazza San Marco.
+Expect it to take 45 to 90 minutes to reach most destinations; it takes approximately 1¼ hours to reach Piazza San Marco.
 Lines include the following:

-Linea Blu (Blue Line) Stops at Lido, San Marco, Stazione Marittima and points in between.
+Linea Blu (Blue Line) Stops at the Lido, San Marco, Stazione Marittima and points in-between.

-Linea Rossa (Red Line) Stops at Murano and Lido.
+Linea Rossa (Red Line) Stops at Murano and the Lido.

 Linea Arancia (Orange Line) Stops at Stazione Santa Lucia, Rialto and San Marco via the Grand Canal.